Pesisir Barat Regency: Airport

 In early October 2011, the runway test was conducted, and the testers concluded that the airport was ready for operation.
 Spanning 50 hectares of land, the airport features a 974-meter-long runway, an apron, taxiway, an administration building, and a 1,800-meter road leading to the airport.
 Situated in Seray village, Pesisir Tengah district, it aims to bolster tourism and serve as a precautionary measure in cases of natural disasters.

 Dolphin conservation

 According to traditional wisdom, which prohibits people from catching dolphins, hundreds of these marine mammals encircle Betuah Island and Banana Island, with their numbers showing a tendency to increase each year.

 Tanjung Setia Beach

 Tanjung Setia Beach, situated facing the Indian Ocean, lies 273 kilometers from Bandar Lampung, requiring approximately 6 to 7 hours by car to reach.
-From June to August annually, the waves reach heights of 6 to 7 meters, extending over 200 meters, making it an ideal destination for surfers worldwide, earning comparisons to Hawaii.
-Just a few kilometers off the coast, Indo-Pacific blue marlins weighing up to 70 kilograms (170 centimeters) can be found.
+From June to August annually, the waves reach heights of 6 to 7 metres, extending over 200 metres, making it an ideal destination for surfers worldwide, earning comparisons to Hawaii.
+Just a few kilometres off the coast, Indo-Pacific blue marlins weighing up to 70 kilograms (170 centimetres in length) can be found.